servusdei2018/servusdei2018/README.md

 </blockquote>

 I love 💕 programming a ton of things, especially bots.
 I've made several bots to handle repetitive tasks on a couple MMO's I play, and I've written a couple [MUDs](http://www.wikipedia.org/wiki/MUD) which I'm very proud of!

-Right now I am in college, pursuing a BS in Computer Science, and hope to pursue a MSc in Computer Science afterwards.

 ## ⚡ my toolbox
 I can build anything with